Aetf/Well-Formed-Formula-Analyzer/README.md

 I'm not sure where this project will go.
 But it did witness my growth as a programmer.
 And I'm looking forward to see what this will look like when I return to it some years later.

 ### License
-See [LICENSE.md](LICENSE.md).
+See [LICENSE](LICENSE).
 You will find it a really interesting one.
 XD